sahib/misc/performance/3_memory.rst

    Fun fact: The program I was actively using was gimp, but the actual performance hogs were all browser-based applications.
 Brave new world.

+   If you want to flex: Use `btop` for even prettier screens.

 ----